jynnjay/SuccessCutie/README.md

 IMPORTANT
-* We need to know how we will implement the admin side and client side.
+* We need to know how we will implement the admin side and client side coding.
 We must learn thoroughly how the codes work and how we will organize the code.